 Data silos often appear quietly within everyday business operations.
 When systems or departments do not share information effectively, small inefficiencies accumulate and eventually disrupt workflows, reporting accuracy, and customer experiences.

-Below are common scenarios that illustrate how disconnected systems create operational friction across organizations.
+Below are common scenarios that illustrate how disconnected systems create operational friction across companies.

 As a result, customers may need to repeat their information when requesting assistance.
 At the same time, sales representatives might attempt upsells without knowing the customer is experiencing unresolved issues, creating a frustrating experience.